calendar-gang/tar-heel-calendar/README.md

-# tar-heel-calendar
+# Tar Heel Calendar
-For COMP 426
+This is our final project for COMP 426: Modern Web Programming.
+It is under development.